 New York’s sweeping decriminalization law, passed by the legislature in June 2019 and officially taking effect in August, made headlines.
 It lowers possession charges down to a violation and minimal fine.
 And it makes a commitment to the expungement of past convictions.

 It is a huge leap forward for restorative justice.
 But what are the benefits of cannabis use while incarcerated?
-And what truly leads us on a journey of discovery?
+And what truly leads us on a journey of discovery to decriminalization of drugs?
 The Honey Pot turned to revolutionary activist producer James Litkett, host of MNN TV’s Now We Rise ~ A Quest to Self-Determination, for answers.

 Marijuana use in prison can be broken down to medical and recreational.
 It is important to note that all categories of marijuana use are banned in New York state prisons at this time.
 There is no medical or recreational reason that can or will justify the consumption of marijuana in New York state prisons.
 Cannabis consumption in prison is considered a felony and in New York state prisons, possession of cannabis is considered contraband, which can get you sanctioned.
 A sanction can have results of varying severity, from time in “the box” (solitary confinement) to additional time on your sentence.
 Repeated offenses can and may hinder your ability to acquire parole when you go to the board, since marijuana consumption on parole is a no-no. You will be risking your freedom.